AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 #### Add to the testing branch: merges to staging

-After you've prepared the new or altered material for this repository, you can file a pull request to the `staging` branch (the default branch for this repository).
+After you've prepared the new or altered material for this repository, you can file a pull request to the `staging` branch this is the default branch for this repository so you should not have to change anything.
 The `staging` branch does not feed into the published, user-facing material so you can feel free to make your pull requests as iterative and incremental as it is useful.
 Use `squash and merge` when merging these pull requests into `staging` after approval.
 `squash and merge` will be helpful for us if we need to "cherry pick" commits if particular project or example is not yet ready for user-facing but other material is.